 When I walk, sometimes I hop on my three paws, holding the fourth leg up in the air, and sometimes now I’m actually using my fourth paw, putting my 4th leg down every now and then.
 Dr. M said this was a good idea, because he wants my muscles to get nice and strong again.

 (Here’s where a sentence was that my mom deleted from this blog post…)

 Wait.
 I perceive some movement beyond the fence.
 Who’s that I see and hear off in the distance?
 Is that my little neighbor, Zooey, and her mom?
 Oh, it is!
 Can she see me?
 I’ll just quickly wag my tail and say hello!

 Zooey’s mom calls hello back, and tells Zooey to say “Hi Joey!”
 They wave.
-Then Jane calls out, “Joey had his surgery two days ago and now he can have visitors.”
+Then Mom calls out, “Joey … can have visitors today!”
 Soon Zooey and Zooey’s mom come over to my home to say “Hello, Joey!” closeup.
 They walk slowly because Zooey is only now learning how to walk.
 This is great.
 When Zooey and her mom come into our home, I am very excited, because I love to play with children.
 However, I’m a big dog and almost 10 years old, and Zooey is a small child and only 2 years old.